Rhea mesopotamica: Geographic distribution, age, and stratigraphic origin

 Another material, referred to as: FMNH-PA-36 (MHNT s / nº, copy of the previous one), is an isolated complete left tarsometatarsus, collected in 1952 by José Luis Minoprio and Bryan Patterson.
-It comes geographically from the Corral El Aguacito area, close to the Zitro Mine, 3.5 kilometers north of the Atuel river canyon, in the province of Mendoza (central-western Argentina).
-It comes stratigraphically from the Aisol Formation, which is ascribed to the middle-late Miocene.
-Due to its characteristics was assigned to: Pterocnemia cf. P. mesopotamica (= Rhea cf. R. mesopotamica).
+It comes geographically from the Corral El Aguacito area, close to the Zitro Mine, 3.5 km north of the Atuel River canyon, in the province of Mendoza (central-western Argentina).
+It comes stratigraphically from the Aisol Formation, which is ascribed to the middle to late Miocene.
+Due to its characteristics, it was assigned to: Pterocnemia cf. P. mesopotamica (= Rhea cf. R. mesopotamica).
 In case of belonging to this species, its biochron begins to extend into the past, being then understood from the late Miocene (Huayquerian Age) to the Middle Miocene (Friasense Age).